itamarcasspi/JaMoveo/README.md

   * Enter a username and password.
   * Click "Register."
   * Use the same credentials to log in on the login page.

-## Deployment

-* The application is deployed on Render.
-* Follow the user registration and login instructions above to access the application.

 ## Bonus Feature - Web Scraping

 * The application also includes a bonus feature to crawl song data from Tab4U.